 Now before you dismiss moving to Mexico yourself or transporting a loved one to this country for their final years, take the time to read on.

-As with any choice, there is no one-size-fits-all, and even this lower-cost option won’t appeal to the majority of Canadians and Americans.
+As with any choice, there is no one-size-fits-all, and even this lower-cost option for continuous care abroad won’t appeal to the majority of Canadians and Americans.
 Why?
 Because the concept of leaving one’s homeland and what is familiar is just too big a leap.
 But for those whose finances dictate—or for those who want temperate climate, personalized care, a home-like atmosphere and the possibility of having a pet—these Mexican convalescent homes, nursing homes and continuing care facilities offer what you wouldn’t be able to afford up north.

 Take La Valentina Seniors Residence and Convalescent Home in Mexico.
 Here, biotherapist owner Martha Benavides provides all-natural organic meals, spa treatments, massage, medical supervision, activities, housekeeping, laundry services and local transportation for $1,600 to $2,000 monthly.
 There is a full-time nurse on site and apartments come with a mini-fridge and microwave.
 A community dining room and kitchen are also available.